-The police can apply a variety of methods to get others to assume greater responsibility for public safety problems.2 The list of methods in Figure 1 is not intended to be exhaustive or definitive, but rather illustrative.
+The police can apply a variety of methods to get others to assume greater responsibility for public safety problems.2 The list of methods in Figure 1 on page 12 is not intended to be exhaustive or definitive, but rather illustrative.
 One way in which the methods differ is the degree of coercion that police apply to achieve their objective.
 The list begins with methods that are generally less coercive and proceeds to those that are generally more coercive, although the degree of coercion may depend upon the specific context and not necessarily on the nature of the method applied.

 In many instances, it may make sense to first employ the methods that are relatively non-coercive and to move to more coercive methods only if the former fail to achieve the desired cooperation.
-(See "Determining the Appropriate Degree of Pressure Police Ought to Bring to Bear to Shift Responsibility," below, for further discussion of this matter.)
+(See "Determining the Appropriate Degree of Pressure to Shift Responsibility," on page 30, for further discussion of this matter.)